vaibhavijadhav27/java_obn/README.md

 4. Once you are in, now you can create your articles and edit or delete them.

-Since this is a basic idea, we prioritized on implemnting a fully functional websites and did not focus much on bells and whistles, hence you won't see any cool animations in the UI or a text editor.
+Since this is a basic idea, we prioritized on implemnting a fully functional website and did not focus much on bells and whistles, hence you won't see any cool animations in the UI or a text editor.

 Contributors for this Project: Sreekesh Iyer, Jisha Philip, Vaibhavi Jadhav, Sakshi Kharche